SarahDeLongteacher/website/index.md

 I'm Sarah (she/they), community educator and equity advocate.

-*For the duration of the COVID-19 pandemic, I’m committed to providing accessible mindful movement classes to frontline providers at risk of secondary trauma.*

 sustainable • mindful • resilient

+*For the duration of the COVID-19 pandemic, I’m committed to providing accessible mindful classes to frontline providers at risk of secondary trauma.*

 ![me](/hihello.JPG)